 Necessity or Duress Defense in Florida

-- The defendant reasonably believed under the circumstances that an immediate emergency or danger existed which threatened significant hard to the defendant or another person;
+- The defendant reasonably believed under the circumstances that an immediate emergency or danger existed which threatened significant harm to the defendant or another person;

 - The defendant did not intentionally cause the emergency or danger; and

 - The defendant had no way to avoid the emergency or danger except by committing the crime charged; and

 - The harm that the defendant sought to avoid by committing the criminal act must outweigh the harm caused by committing the criminal act.

 The standard jury instructions for this affirmative defense are found in Instruction 3.6(k).

 Attorney for the Necessity or Duress Defense in Tampa, FL

 At Sammis Law Firm, our attorneys understand the importance of asserting the necessity or duress defense for cases in the Tampa Bay area, including Hillsborough County, Pasco County, Polk County, Manatee County, Sarasota County, or Pinellas County, FL.